gardener/gardener/docs/development/component-checklist.md

    Also, such `DaemonSets` and the included `PodTemplates` need to be labelled with `node.gardener.cloud/critical-component=true`.
    For more information, see [Readiness of Shoot Worker Nodes](../usage/node-readiness.md).

+6. **Consider making a `Service` topology-aware** ([example](https://github.com/gardener/gardener/blob/6e5a47514b58a89355976a57ffede51b04df82e3/pkg/operation/botanist/component/vpa/admissioncontroller.go#L154-L160))

+   To reduce costs and to improve the network traffic latency in multi-zone Seed clusters, consider making a `Service` topology-aware, if applicable.
+In short, when a `Service` is topology-aware, Kubernetes routes network traffic to the `Endpoint`s (`Pod`s) which are located in the same zone where the traffic originated from.
+In this way, the cross availability zone traffic is avoided.
+See [Topology-Aware Traffic Routing](../usage/topology_aware_routing.md).

 ## Scalability

 1. **Provide resource requirements** ([example](https://github.com/gardener/gardener/blob/6a0fea86850ffec8937d1956bdf1a8ca6d074f3b/pkg/operation/botanist/component/metricsserver/metrics_server.go#L359-L367))